 Leveraging Bridge for Student SuccessReading time: 2 minutes

-Data is a ubiquitous resource on every college campus, and knowing efficient ways to leverage that resource for your student success efforts can be the difference between a student staying on for their next term or leaving the college forever.
+Data is a ubiquitous resource on every college campus, and knowing efficient ways to leverage that resource for your student success efforts can bridge the gap between a student staying on for their next term or leaving the college forever.

 Every college and university is different; no two student-success systems are the same.
 However, every data-driven student success model is predicated on one core function: getting the right data to the right people at the right time.
 It sounds simple, but depending on how all that student information is stored, it can be anything but.